Skip to main content

 Building the Contact List

-Once you have enriched company data, Clay is a powerful tool for building dynamic prospecting tables that combine multiple data sources, apply waterfall enrichment logic, and generate personalized outreach at scale.
+Once you have enriched company data, Clay is a strong tool for building dynamic prospecting tables that combine multiple data sources, apply waterfall enrichment logic, and generate personalized outreach at scale.
 Phantombuster and Apify can automate the extraction of relevant contacts from LinkedIn and other public sources.

 For a step-by-step walkthrough of building a qualified list from scratch, see our guide on Creating a B2B Prospecting List with Intent Signals.